 For more information about certification, please contact the American Speech-Language-Hearing Association at 1.800.498.2071 or http://www.asha.org/certification/2005_SLP_FAQ.htm.

-La Salle University’s Speech-Language-Hearing Science Program is approved for teacher certification for Speech and Language Impaired from the Pennsylvania Department of Education (PDE) of the Commonwealth of Pennsylvania.
-This Instructional I certificate is needed to work as a Teacher of Speech and Language Impaired in the various school systems in Pennsylvania.
-Any candidate applying for an Instructional I certificate is required by Pennsylvania State Board regulations to pass the appropriate sections of the PRAXIS Series Tests: Professional Assessments for Beginning Teachers, administered by the Educational Testing Service.
-Information about the PRAXIS Series Tests is available in the Program Director’s office (St. Benilde 2201).
-Other states may also require prospective teachers to take these or other examinations.
-In addition to all of the requirements for completion of the master’s degree, candidates for Instructional I certificates must be recommended by the Speech-Language- Hearing Science Program faculty.
-Recommendations are predicated upon successful completion of all course requirements with the required grade point average (minimum cumulative GPA of 3.0 and a minimum GPA of 3.0 in SLHS courses).
-In addition to the SLHS course requirements, candidates for Instructional I certificates must complete approved education courses and complete an approved full-time student teaching practicum (SLH 521).
-Education courses must be approved by the Director of the SLHS Program.
+La Salle University’s MS in SLP graduate students can also pursue Teacher Certification for Speech and Language impaired / Educational Specialist for Speech & Language Pathology in the Commonwealth of Pennsylvania.
+La Salle University’s Department of Communication Sciences and Disorders has received approval for teacher certification for Speech and Language Impaired and for Educational Specialist for Speech & Language Pathology from the Pennsylvania Department of Education (PDE) of the Commonwealth of Pennsylvania.
+Either certificate is needed to work in the various school systems in Pennsylvania.
+Candidates applying for either certificate are required by Pennsylvania State Board regulations to pass the appropriate Praxis Test administered by the Educational Testing Service.
+Information about the Praxis Series Tests is available http://www.ets.org/praxis/pa .
+Other states may also require prospective teachers to take this or other examinations.
+In addition to all of the requirements for completion of the Master’s degree, candidates for Instructional I certificates must be recommended by the Department of Communication Sciences and Disorders Faculty.
+Recommendations are predicated upon successful completion of all course requirements with the required Grade Point Average (minimum cumulative GPA of 3.0 and a minimum GPA of 3.0 in CSD courses).
+In addition to the CSD course requirements, candidates for Instructional I certificates must complete approved education courses and an approved full time school-based clinical practicum (COSD 521).